Student Health and Counseling

 - Positive COVID results AFTER November 3, 2020 uploaded to the health portal under medical clearances/positive COVID test

-- Early arrival (January) COVID test must continue with the pooled WEEKLY testing on 2/1 to remain compliant with the required covid testing 7 days prior due to the push back start date of 2/8?
+- Early arrival (January) COVID test must continue with the pooled WEEKLY testing on 2/1 to remain compliant with the required covid testing 7 days prior due to the push back the start date of 2/8.

 If you are a new or transfer student, click HERE for immunization, physical, and questionnaire compliance.

 Find a testing location near you at https://coronavirus.health.ny.gov/find-test-site-near-you